Crunch3D/Klipper-Ender-5-PlusSKR-Mini-E3-v3.0/README.md

 ## Printing Profiles

-Provided for SuperSlicer with sensible defaults.
+Provided for both PrusaSlicer and SuperSlicer, with sensible defaults.
+Note that these also include my extrusion multiplier values, so you may want to reset these to 1.0 and tune for your filaments.

 ## Start/End Gcode